Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week7/README.md

 ## What will we do in Guild?

 - Deploy GoCD server and agent to [your local machine](https://www.gocd.org/test-drive-gocd.html)
 - Familiarise with GoCD by creating a simple pipeline using its UI
 - Configure pipeline as a code
 - Writing some basic GoCD yaml file to deploy the application to your existing Kubernetes cluster
 - Explore how you can structure your pipelines

 ## Preparation work

 As we are going to deploy the existing applications you've exposed to from the previous guild.
 Do prepare the following things which we can discussed together as a team before
 1. How do you want to structure your deployment starting from the committing your code to repo to kubernetes deployment
 2. Create scripts to help you aid the deployment steps

-## Practise
+## Practises

 We will be exploring GoCD UI to create pipeline at the start to get familiarise with GoCD components and jargon.
 Followed by Pipeline as a Code with YAML configuration.

 Exercise: GoCD UI
+-
-Objective: We are going to create a pipeline which will echo "Hello World"
+*Objective:* We are going to create a pipeline which will echo "Hello World"

 Rough steps:
 1. How do I assign an agent to perform the task?